atelier-saulx/based/README.md

 You can choose between three methods to interact with the CLI:

-The first and recommended method is to create a configuration file called `based.json` or `based.json` at the root of your project, which should look something like this:
+The first and recommended method is to create a configuration file called `based.ts` or `based.json` at the root of your project, which should look something like this:
 ```typescript
 export default {